 If you can figure out which muscle group is your problem area (stretch that area) you can figure out which is the opposing muscle group to strengthen.
 If you are having trouble figuring this out, message me and we can try to work it out together.

 This all takes research to understand what is really bothering you.
 If you are experiencing low-back pain you may be experiencing what I did (or it could actually be a disc issue).

 For all other injuries, if you aren’t working with a physical therapist, work slow, be careful, and you more than likely need to consult your doctor if the pain doesn’t subside.

-If you’ve ever experience any physical setback you know how terribly debilitating and depressing it can be.
-Whether you are recovering from a surgery, a sprained joint, or lower back pain you can overcome, it just takes time.
+If you’ve ever experienced any physical setback you know how terribly debilitating and depressing it can be.
+Whether you are recovering from surgery, a sprained joint, or lower back pain you can overcome, it just takes time.